The judges are asked to consider the following:

 7. Future expansion of the scheme

-How do they intend to move forward?
+How do you intend to move forward?

 Can others adopt the procedures to their own benefit?